 - The other area that is a bug –a- boo for me is to ask whether the authors are advocating academics within the first seven year cycle?
 Are they talking about Main Lesson Books for the Early Years and blocks and such?
 Are they talking about being able to tell a child’s temperament within the first seven year cycle?
 To me none of that fits, so even if you are looking at grades materials, go back and look at what they propose for the Early Years.
 This will give you a good barometer as to how true to Steiner the curriculum is!

 - If you are an Early Years mother and you are contemplating buying curriculum, please do go through this blog and look at the resources I recommend.
 There are many posts and reviews on here.
 Work on yourself, your rhythm for your family, the tone of your home.
-Look at what you might want to bring in when – see the posts I wrote about the one and two year old in the Waldorf Home and the other post about the three and four year old in the Waldorf home.
-(Yes, and the five and six year old post is coming at some point!)
+Look at what you might want to bring in when – see the posts I wrote about the one and two year old in the Waldorf Home and the other post about the three , four five and six year old in the Waldorf home.
 Create some of these things, and then worry about “curriculum”!

 - Lastly, what are the practicalities of using this curriculum?
 Is it truly open and go, or do you need to do work to put it together?
 (And both answers are okay, it depends what you are looking for!!)
 What additional resources do you need?
 Do you know how you will open school – do you have verses or songs, a longer poem each month for your grades children to memorize and recite?
 Does the curriculum show how to incorporate the form drawing, knitting, crafts, cooking, gardening, movement, music or what other resources do you need to get?
 Or does all that overwhelm you, you are new to Waldorf, and you feel you just need the main lesson ideas?
 Does the curriculum provide samples of what a third grader might write, examples of math problems, etc?
 Does it give you ideas for the Main Lesson from an artistic standpoint beyond drawing and summarizing?
 Remember, art is the vehicle through which the lesson is taught!
 The art is NOT separate!
 Otherwise the curriculum becomes dry!